 An air force base in Guam used pesticidal pool chlorinator in drinking water, according to the Guam Environmental Protection Agency

-According to Air Force Times, Andersen said in a release that it had used Pool Time chlorination tabs to sanitize the water in a half-million gallon storage tank, which provided water to facilities on its Northwest Field.
+According to Air Force Times, Andersen said in a release it had used Pool Time chlorination tabs to sanitize water in a half-million gallon storage tank, which provided water to facilities on its Northwest Field.

 Andersen said while the chlorination tab was improperly used, the water was safe to drink at all times.